SR-Martin/4cycle_invariants/README.md

 ## simulateJC.py

-Simulates multiple sequence alignment data in phylip format, according to the JC msubstition model, on the specified 4-leaf 4-cycle network.
+Simulates multiple sequence alignment data in phylip format, according to the JC substition model, on the specified 4-leaf 4-cycle network.
 Substitution parameters and the tree-ratio can either be specified or randomly generated, and are written to standard output.
-The `-r` flag accepts "low" (0.1% chance of substitution along edge) or "medium" (1% chance of substitution along edge) when randomly generating substitution parameters.
+The `-r` flag accepts "low" (0 - 0.1% chance of substitution along edge) or "medium" (0-1% chance of substitution along edge) when randomly generating substitution parameters.

 ```console
 python simulate.py -l <MSA length> -s <seed> -p <edge parameters> -g <gamma parameter> -o <output filename>